Your guide to World Series Game 5: Battle of the aces in a pivotal matchup

 And those relief numbers include the good outings from Lance McCullers Jr. in the Championship Series and Brad Peacock in Game 3 of the World Series.
 One thing you can bet on is that you won't see Astros closer Ken Giles in Game 5 after he was torched again and has now allowed runs in six of his seven postseason appearances.

 Manager A.J.
-Hinch might have to count on Peacock as a relief option just two days after throwing 53 pitches, and maybe Will Harris to close out a lead.
+Hinch might have to count on Peacock as a relief option just two days after he threw 53 pitches and maybe Will Harris to close out a lead.
 It'll be interesting to see whether Collin McHugh will get an opportunity.
-He's pitched just once in the postseason, but it was four hitless innings against the Yankees in the ALCS.
+He has pitched just once in the postseason, but it was four hitless innings against the Yankees in the ALCS.

 Dodgers manager Dave Roberts doesn't have the same worry as Hinch.
 Brandon Morrow, Tony Watson and Kenta Maeda all continue to pitch well.
 Closer Kenley Jansen, however, has looked human by serving up home runs in Games 2 and 4.